Sylvia White Aldridge ('70)

 Lilian's foreign studies include one summer in Guadalajara, Mexico, two months in Switzerland, and a summer in Leipzig, Germany.
 Her other travels have taken her to Greece, Italy, France, England, Holland, the Czech Republic, and Luxembourg.
 Her dream spot is Cornwall, England.

-Lilian reports that daughter Jessica (15) is a freshman and daughter Lily Catherine (13) an eigth grader at ML King Academic Magnet H.S. in Nashville.
+Lilian reports that daughter Jessica (15) is a freshman and daughter Lily Catherine (13) an eighth grader at ML King Academic Magnet H.S. in Nashville.
 Her husband, Wayburn (TTU, '76 -- see above), is an engineer for the Tennessee Department of Transportation.

 Diane Payer Knight ('77)